 Answering these questions helps you determine how much material you should provide.
-Knowing your audience's skill level, context and preferences can help you create content that meets their needs.
+Knowing your audience's skill level, context and preferences can help get the best results from your content.

 Step 2: Plan your content

-A user-friendly training manual is a must-have for every organization.
-A new user will feel at ease finding the information they need, while a returning user will be able to locate certain material and subjects with ease.
+A user-friendly manual is a must-have for every organization.
+A new user will feel at ease finding the information they need, while a returning user can easily locate certain materials and subjects.

-The topics in your training handbook can be organized and classified according to a variety of themes.
+The topics in your training handbook can be organized and classified according to various themes.
 You might categorize them by:

 - Things to do.

 - Product features.

 - Popularity with the target demographic.